 With the founding of Yellowstone in 1872 the National Park Service was born.
-Since then Yellowstone and its gateway to the south, Jackson Hole, WY, have become meccas for fly fishermen, making them the perfect setting for one of LFFE’s truly life changing adventures.
-After arriving in Jackson Hole we will begin exploring all Yellowstone has to offer.
+Since then Yellowstone and its gateway to the North Bozeman, MT have become meccas for fly fishermen, making them the perfect setting for one of LFFE’s truly life changing adventures.
+After arriving in Bozeman, MA we will begin exploring all Yellowstone has to offer.
 Two unique backcountry sections will bring us to streams where native Yellowstone Cutthroat rise eagerly to dry flies.
 Between our backcountry trips you will have time to fish some of Americas most famous fly fishing rivers including the Madison, Gardner, and picturesque Lamar.
 When we are not catching trout you will be amazed by the eruption of Old Faithful, the Grand Canyon of the Yellowstone and encounters with the park’s unique wildlife.
-Unfortunately, all good things must come to an end, but not before we head back to Jackson Hole where we will float down the Snake River, catching trout from an iconic “drift boat”, in the shadows of the majestic Teton Mountains.
+Unfortunately, all good things must come to an end, but not before we head back to Bozeman where we will float down the Yellowstone River, catching trout from an iconic “drift boat”.

 Entering 7th GradeEntering 8th GradeEntering 9th GradeEntering 10th Grade

 - Community Service